Elena Keldibekova

-Elena Keldibekova (born 23 June 1974 in Almaty, Kazakhstan, USSR) is a Kazakhstani-Peruvian retired volleyball player who played as setter for the Peru national team.
+Elena Keldibekova (born 23 June 1974) is a Kazakhstani-Peruvian retired volleyball player who played as setter for the Peru national team.

 Personal life

 Keldibekova was born in Kazakhstan to a family of Russian origin.
 She moved to Peru when she was 19 years old to play one season for the Club Regatas volleyball club, but decided to stay in the country after the season was over.
 She is married to Johnny Westreicher, a Peruvian former volleyball player of German ancestry.
 The two met during her time at Club Regatas, as her then coach for the team.
 With Westreicher, Keldibekovava had a son named Jan.

 Keldibekova is fluent in German, Russian and Spanish.

 Career

 Keldibekova arrived to Peru and played the 1996/97 season with Regatas Lima.
 She was with the Peru National Team in the 2000 Summer Olympics in Sydney, Australia.
 Her team finished winless in tied 11th place.

 In 2009, she claimed the Peruvian League Championship with her club Regatas Lima, after defeating Latino Amisa.

 Keldibekova became famous because of her saving kick during the qualification tournament to the 2010 World Championship, when she saved a ball during the semifinals against Argentina.

 Keldibekova won the Best Setter award and the silver medal in the 2010 Pan-American Cup.
 Later she won the silver medal, as well the Best Server and Best Setter awards at the 2010 Final Four Cup, held in Peru.

 As part of the national team in Montreux, Switzerland at the 2011 Montreux Volley Masters, she won the Best Setter award, the team was in 7th place.